santimat/nagare-web/README.md

 # Nagare web page

 ## About us
 - Nagare is a web development and design startup created by me and my girlfriend Julieta.
-Our mission is give to small business their first chance of have a web page and that they can grow up his popularity.
+Our mission is to give small businesses their first chance to have a web page and to improve their popularity.

 ## Stack
 - Astro v6